PauseAI/pauseai-website/src/posts/proposal.md

 We need to be prepared for this.
 We should consider the following policies:

 - **Limit publication of training algorithms**.
 Sometimes a new algorithm is published that makes training much more efficient.
-The Transformer method, for example, has been the revolutionary algorithm that made virtually all recent progress in AI possible.
-These types of capability jumps mean that existential risks
+The Transformer architecture, for example, enabled virtually all recent progress in AI.
+These types of capability jumps can happen at any time, and we should consider limiting the publication of such algorithms to minimize the risk of a sudden capability jump.
-- **Limit compute**.
-If hardware becomes available that can be easily used to train a superintelligence, we should treat that technology as a potential weapon of mass destruction.
+- **Limit access to computational resources**.
+If training a superintelligence becomes possible on consumer hardware, we should consider limiting access to such hardware.